djangopbx/djangopbx-docs/docs/admin/accounts/gateways.rst

 ~~~~~~~~~~~~~~~~~

 * Gateway
     The name of the Gateway.
-This can be anything you like, a VoIP provider, an account, or service.
+This can be anything you like, such as a VoIP provider, an account or service.
 * Username
     This is the username for SIP registration provided by the service operator.
 * Password
-    This is the password for SIP registrations it is provided by the service operator.
+    This is the password for SIP registrations, it is provided by the service operator.
 * Domain
     The domain or tenancy to which the gateway belongs.
-If left blank the editing users domain will be assigned.
+If left blank the editing user's domain will be assigned.
 * From User
     Optional, sets a specific SIP From User.
 * From Domain